Rocky: Sequels

-The film's success led to eight sequels, beginning with Rocky II in 1979, followed by Rocky III in 1982, Rocky IV in 1985, Rocky V in 1990, Rocky Balboa in 2006.
+The film's success led to eight sequels, beginning with Rocky II in 1979, followed by Rocky III in 1982, Rocky IV in 1985, Rocky V in 1990, and Rocky Balboa in 2006.

 Spin-off series

-Creed in 2015 and Creed II in 2018.
-Another sequel, titled Creed III, was released in 2023; however, Stallone did not appear in the film.
+A series of spin-off films starring Michael B. Jordan began with Creed in 2015, followed by Creed II in 2018.
+Another sequel, titled Creed III, was released in 2023; however, Stallone did not appear in this installment.

-Possible prequel
+Possible prequel and I Play Rocky

 In July 2019, Stallone said in an interview that there have been ongoing discussions about a prequel to the original film based on the life of a young Rocky Balboa.

+I Play Rocky, a biopic which chronicles the making of the first film, is slated for release in November 2026.